kubernetes-sigs/cluster-api-provider-nested/virtualcluster/doc/demo.md

 ## (Optional) use `kubectl vc exec` to enter cluster context and regenerate kubeconfig for particular virtualcluster

-You can use `kubectl vc exec` to operate on desired virtualcluster, for example:
+You can use `kubectl vc exec` to operate on desired VirtualCluster, for example:
 ```bash
 $ kubectl vc exec vc-sample-1
 kubeconfig for virtualcluster default/vc-sample-1 is placed at: